MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/nf-winnt-rtlcapturecontext.md

  - API-MS-Win-Core-rtlsupport-l1-1-0.dll
  - ntdll.dll
  - API-MS-Win-Core-rtlsupport-l1-2-0.dll
+ - vertdll.dll
 api_name:
  - RtlCaptureContext
 ---

 # RtlCaptureContext function

 ## -description

-Retrieves a
-   context record in the context of the caller.
+Retrieves a context record in the context of the caller.

 ## -parameters

 ### -param ContextRecord [out]

-A pointer to a <a href="/windows/desktop/api/winnt/ns-winnt-arm64_nt_context">CONTEXT</a> structure.
+A pointer to a [CONTEXT](ns-winnt-arm64_nt_context.md) structure.

 ## -returns